UGentBiomath/COVID19-Model/data/README.md

 #### Economic data

+##### Model parameters

 All economic data from the data/raw/economical was converted using the script `notebooks/preprocessing/extract-economic-data.py`.
 Missing raw datasets are downloaded automatically, except for those of the Belgian National Bank.

 + `conversion_matrices.xlsx` contains conversion matrices to more easily aggregate data from different sector classifications.
 F.i. converting from NACE 64 to WIOD 55 classification.
-+ `census2011_NACE21.csv` contains per Belgian arrondissement (43 in total) the number of employees in every sector of the NACE 21 classification.
-+ `others.csv` contains the sectoral output during business-as-usual, household demand during business-as-usual, other final demand during business-as-usual, the desired stock, consumer demand shock, other demand shock, sectoral employees during business-as-usual and sectoral employees under lockdown.
++ `other_parameters.csv` contains the sectoral output during business-as-usual, household demand during business-as-usual, other final demand during business-as-usual, the desired stock, consumer demand shock, other demand shock, sectoral employees during business-as-usual and sectoral employees under lockdown.
 Data from various sources.
 NACE 64 classification.
 + `IO_NACE64.csv` contains the input-output table for Belgium, formatted to NACE 64 classification.
 + `IHS_critical_NACE64.csv` contains the IHS Market Analysts data, reformatted from WIOD 55 to the NACE 64 classification.

+##### Calibration data

++ `ERMG_temporary_unemployment.xlsx` contains the percentage temporary unemployed during the pandemic in different sectors.
+Data for 'Consultancy/Engineering services' assigned to NACE 69-70.
+'Liberal professions' and 'Cleaning and security services' assigned to NACE 80-82.
+'Retail sales (food)', 'Retail sales (non-food)' and 'Wholesale' assigned to NACE 46-47.

++ `ERMG_revenue.xlsx`

 #### mobility